cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 ### Round Two {#frost-round-two}

-In round two, the coordinator is responsible for sending the message to be signed, and for choosing which signers will participate (of number at least `t`).
+In round two, the Coordinator is responsible for sending the message to be signed, and for choosing which signers will participate (of number at least `t`).
 Signers additionally require locally held data; specifically, their private key and the nonces corresponding to their commitment issued in round one.

-The coordinator begins by sending each signer a `SigningPackage`, composed as follows.
+The Coordinator begins by sending each signer a `SigningPackage`, composed as follows.

 ~~~
   struct {